Yoga for Seniors with Back Pain

 • Improved Posture: Yoga helps you stand taller, easing strain from slouching.

-• Reduced Stress: Breathing and meditation calm tension that worsens pain.
+• Reduced Stress: Breathing and meditation calm tension that may worsen pain.

 • Better Body Awareness: You’ll learn to move in ways that avoid pain.